Foundation (engineering)

-In engineering, a foundation is the element of a structure which connects it to the ground, transferring loads from the structure to the ground.
+In engineering, a foundation is the element of a structure which connects it to the ground or more rarely, water (as with floating structures), transferring loads from the structure to the ground.
 Foundations are generally considered either shallow or deep.
 Foundation engineering is the application of soil mechanics and rock mechanics (geotechnical engineering) in the design of foundation elements of structures.

 Purpose

 Foundations provide the structure's stability from the ground: